syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Watermark.md

 ---
-layout : post
+layout: post
-title : Watermark in Syncfusion® AutoComplete control for Xamarin.iOS description : Learn how to set the watermark in AutoComplete platform : xamarin.ios control : AutoComplete documentation : ug
+title: Watermark in Syncfusion® AutoComplete control for Xamarin.iOS
+description: Learn how to set the watermark in AutoComplete control to provide helpful placeholder text for users.
+platform: xamarin.ios
+control: AutoComplete
+documentation: ug
 ---

 # Watermark